 The PixelMixer Link App automatically uploads your Zoom recordings to your content library on PixelMixer so they can be viewed and shared with others.

-To connect Zoom with your PixelMixer account, click on the install link here or login to PixelMixer and edit your user preferences .
+To connect Zoom with your PixelMixer account, click on the install link from the Zoom App Store or enable by logging in to your PixelMixer account.
 Click to enable Zoom Recordings and enter your Zoom login credentials when prompted.
 Optionally, select the channel where you would like your Zoom recordings to appear.

 You can suspend the uploads of your Zoom recordings into PixelMixer at any time by logging in to your PixelMixer account and opening your user preferences.
 Uncheck the box for Sync Zoom Recordings.